nataly-projects/ai-chatbot/README.md

  - Streaming Response Handling: For each user message, a streaming AI response is fetched from the API, and the response is displayed gradually to simulate a typing effect.
  - Component-Based Architecture: The UI is split into reusable components such as ChatUi, ServiceToggle, ChatSession, and SessionList.
 Each component is designed to be modular and easy to extend.

+## Libraries Used
+The following libraries and dependencies were used in this project:
+ - **react-router-dom**: Handles routing within the application, enabling multi-session chat navigation.
+ - **typescript**: A strongly typed language that builds on JavaScript, providing type safety and code clarity.
+ - **@mui/material (Material UI)**: A component library used for designing the user interface, ensuring a clean and consistent look with pre-built components.

+## Build Tool
+- **vite**: A fast build tool that provides a more efficient development experience than CRA (Create React App).

 ## Running the Project
 ### Prerequisites
 Before running the project, ensure you have the following tools installed: